unlockopen/cra.orcwg.org/README.md

 The site is designed to be deployed as a static site.
 The build process:

-1. Updates external content cache
+1. Clones `cra-hub` repository using Git
-2. Processes FAQ data from cached repository
+2. Processes FAQ data from cloned repository
 3. Generates static HTML pages
 4. Outputs complete site to `_site/` directory